csdms/ivy/lessons/conda/index.md

 on the [CSDMS JupyterHub](https://csdms.rc.colorado.edu), we don't spend much time on `conda` here;
 however,
-we recoomend installing Anaconda on your computer so that you can use all of the ESPIn course material locally.
+we recommend installing Anaconda on your computer so that you can use all of the ESPIn course material locally.

 Further,